sunfounder/ezblock3/docs/source/faq.rst

 -------------------------------

 .. note::
-    EzBlock Studio has been updated to version 3.1, it is recommended to update to the new version, for a detailed tutorial please refer to: :ref:`quick_guide_latest`.
+    EzBlock Studio has been updated to version 3.1, it is recommended to update to the new version, for a detailed tutorial please refer to: :ref:`quick_guide_3.1`.

 #.
 APP can't search Bluetooth
-    * Turn on the product, after the current "zi~" sound, another piece of pleasant music appears; it means that EzBlock OS is downloaded incorrectly, please refer to :ref:`ezblock_os_3.0` to install the correct one.
+    * Turn on the product, after the current "zi~" sound, another piece of pleasant music appears; it means that EzBlock OS is downloaded incorrectly, please refer to :ref:`install_ezblock_os_3.0` to install the correct one.
     * whether the Bluetooth of your mobile device is turned on or not.
     * Whether the app is allowed to access the device's location.
     * Some mobile devices also require location services to be turned on.